 During those two weeks we will drive through landscapes of breathtaking beauty, on trails that are at moments challenging, stretching over vast uninhabited areas, We’ll cross several rivers on our way, drive through sandy riverbanks, as well as conquer some very rocky mountain trails.
 We’ll navigate muddy paths deep in the ancient forests of south Balkans.
-In Macedonia we’ll reach heights of 2600 m in the mountains (Pelister summit).
 Throughout the tour we’ll camp in remote wilderness areas far from any sign of civilization, free from restrictions and rangers.
 The dynamic, everchanging landscapes will make this a true offroad adventure, which is guaranteed to fulfill every true overlander’s dream!

 During the tour we’ll be sleeping on nice natural campsites in total wilderness, often near rivers, streams or lakes.
 Our average time of arrival to campsite is around 17:00, and morning departure time will be around 9:00.
 Athough these are wild and remote areas, risk from wildlife is only theoretical, so you can be relaxed during camping, requiring no extra protection.
-However, you’re advised to have warm clothing and warm, good quality sleeping bags, because in the high mountains temeperatures can drop to single digits during the night (our average campsite altitude will be in the range 1200-1500 m).
-To make camping more comfortable, you should have folding tables and chairs, as well as cooking equipment for food, mobile refrigerator (12 V), etc. Twice during the tour we will sleep in some discrete, out of the way hotels, and once in official camp.
-We’ll stop for resupplying food and fuel every 2-4 days of the tour (whenever our trail passes by a town).
+However, you’re advised to have warm clothing and warm, good quality sleeping bags, because in the high mountains temeperatures can drop to single digits during the night, even in the summer (we’ll often camp above the altitude of 1000 m).
+To make camping more comfortable, you should have folding tables and chairs, as well as cooking equipment for food, mobile refrigerator (12 V), etc. Three times during the tour we will sleep in some discrete, out of the way hotels.
+We’ll stop for resupplying food and fuel every 2-4 days of the tour (whenever our trail passes by a major town).
 The participants normally prepare their own food during the tour, but on occasions there will be an opportunity to eat in restaurants.

-Minimum requirements for Balkans Wild Tracks offroad tour
+Minimum requirements for Albanian Wild Tracks offroad tour